-IV.OATT Amendments / TOAs / Coordination Agreements
+IV.
+OATT Amendments / TOAs / Coordination Agreements

-• CIP IROL Cost Recovery Rules (ER20-739)
+CIP IROL Cost Recovery Rules (ER20-739)

-On May 26, 2020, the FERC accepted revisions that incorporate into the Tariff as a new Schedule 17 a mechanism to facilitate the recovery of critical infrastructure protection ("CIP") costs by facilities that ISO-NE identifies as critical to the derivation of Interconnection Reliability Operating Limits ("IROL") (the "CIP IROL Cost Recovery Rules").78 In accepting Schedule 17, the FERC found that "Schedule 17 permits recovery only of CIP costs incurred on or after the effective date of a section 205 filing made by an IROL-Critical Facility Owner to recover such costs".79 The FERC accepted the CIP IROL Cost Recovery Rules effective as of March 6, 2020.
-Unless the CIP IROL Cost Recovery Order is challenged, with any challenges due on or before June 25, 2020, this proceeding will be concluded.
+On June 25, 2020, IROL-Critical Facility Owners78 requested rehearing of the CIP IROL Cost Recovery Order.79 As previously reported, the CIP IROL Cost Recovery Order accepted Schedule 17, which sets forth a mechanism to facilitate the recovery of critical infrastructure protection ("CIP") costs by facilities that ISO-NE identifies as critical to the derivation of Interconnection Reliability Operating Limits ("IROL").
+Importantly, in accepting Schedule 17, the FERC found that "Schedule 17 permits recovery only of CIP costs incurred on or after the effective date of a section 205 filing made by an IROL-Critical Facility Owner to recover such costs".80 It is this determination that is at the heart of IROL-Critical Facility Owners' request for rehearing, which argues that, as a result, the CIP IROL Cost Recovery Order ultimately establishes a rate that is unjust, unreasonable, and inconsistent with the clear cost recovery right Congress established in FPA section 219.
+On July 10, NESCOE answered the IROL-Critical Facility Owners' request for rehearing.
+The IROL-Critical Facility Owners' request for rehearing is pending, with FERC action required on or before July 27, 2020, or the requests will be deemed denied by operation of law.
 If you have any questions concerning this proceeding, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).

-ISO-NE Order 845 Compliance Filing (ER19-1951)
+• ISO-NE Order 845 Compliance Filing (ER19-1951)